Euregan/kanshi/src/API/README.md

 # API folder

-This folder contains every calls made to the API.
+This folder contains every call made to the API.